 For 2 delightful mornings in September, some very excited children put on their adventure hats and explored Bishan-Ang Mio Park at our very first Nature Explorers programme!
 Nature Explorers was established with the intention of creating meaningful outdoor learning experiences for children aged 5 to 12.
-Not only do they get a healthy dose of Vitamin D, through our well-structured activities they learn to become resilient and confident individuals who understand and respect nature.
-Our caring and knowledgeable trainers were there to facilitate and guide the children, not every step of the way, but enough to allow freedom for fun, independent learning.
+Not only do they get a healthy dose of Vitamin D, through our well-structured activities they become resilient and confident individuals who respect nature.
+We have caring and knowledgeable trainers guiding the children; not every step of the way, but enough to allow freedom for fun, independent learning.

 Our garden trail gave these explorers insight into the world of flora and fauna.
-They discovered how ecosystems thrive and were introduced to various plants in the park.
-They did leaf rubbings of the Grass Jelly plant, took a whiff of Lemongrass by rubbing its leaves between their fingers and they had to identify Henna and Firecracker plants.
+As a result, they discovered how ecosystems thrive and were introduced to various plants in the park.
+In addition, they did leaf rubbings of the Grass Jelly plant and took a whiff of Lemongrass by rubbing its leaves between their fingers.
+They also identified the Henna and Firecracker plants!
 Looks like these kids are on the way to achieving a Botany Badge!

 Next on the agenda was to make a twig boat from pipe cleaners and twigs!
 Our explorers used leaves as a sail for that extra nautical touch.
 It was a challenging task because while keeping the twigs in place, they had to twist and turn the pipe cleaners to get a strong knot.
-This activity was a great opportunity to train firm grips and agile fingers.
-Our explorers overcame the hurdles and did a spectacular job at creating unique twig boats.
+This activity proved to be a great opportunity to train firm grips and agile fingers.
+Eventually, our explorers overcame the hurdles and did a spectacular job at creating unique twig boats.
 Here’s the treat – they get to float it at the pond!
 How often do you get to see a sight like this in our busy world?

 Mandalas are known to cultivate a sense of creative quietude.
-Mandalas represent an interrelating universe and their circular shape is a symbol of never-ending life.
+Moreover, Mandalas also represent an interrelating universe and their circular shape is a symbol of never-ending life.
 Because of its inherent nature, this activity is done in silence.
 Its only audio accompaniments are the rustling of leaves caused by little, busy feet and a zen-inspired playlist to encourage tranquillity.
-Children built their Mandalas with saga seeds, shells, ferns, Monstera and Eucalyptus leaves and the outcome was beautiful.
-The large leaves were kindly gifted by a local florist, 85 Flowers.
-They were leftover greens from her wedding shows – opportunities to reuse, reduce and recycle are abundant when you look for them!
+Children built their Mandalas with various nature elements namely saga seeds, shells, ferns, Monstera and Eucalyptus leaves.
+85 Flowers kindly gifted the larger leaves.
+In the end, the final outcome was beautifu!
+Moreover, they were leftover greens from her wedding shows.
+Indeed, opportunities to reuse, reduce and recycle are abundant when you look for them!
 Besides a Mandala, these imaginative explorers also created ‘side projects’ as time progressed.
-To allow their creative freedom to soar, our trainers became unobtrusive observers and let the magic happen.
+Our trainers allowed creativity to soar as they stood at the sidelines as unobtrusive observers!

 Turtle Weaving/Nature Weaving